Skip to contents

 • v <- value(f) - retrieve the value of a future (blocking)

 The implementation of a future backend for these involves several steps.
 For simplicity, lets say we call our future backend ‘myparallel’.
-In summary, a future backend needs to implement four API components:
+As a broad summary, a future backend needs to implement the following components:

 • An S3 method of resolved() for MyParallelFuture that, in a non-blocking fashion, returns TRUE if the future is resolved and FALSE if not.